Retail Pharmacy Design

-Does My Retail Pharmacy Design Allow Easy Navigation?
+Why Should My Retail Pharmacy Allow Easy Navigation?

 Customers should be able to navigate around your shop with ease, there should always be enough space in between aisles to pass each other freely.
 Not only that, one of the main customers that frequent pharmacies are elderly people, many of which require walking frames or wheelchairs to get around.

 With this in mind you should design the layout of your aisles with comfortability in mind.
 The last thing you want is customers and staff awkwardly moving around each other and accidentally knocking items off the shelf.